Private and secondary employment

 All employees undertaking paid work outside of the department must notify their manager or supervisor.
 This includes existing employees before they start outside work, and new employees with existing paid work elsewhere.

-An employee who engages in private or secondary employment without approval is in breach of the Code of conduct procedures and may be subject to disciplinary action.
+An employee who engages in private or secondary employment without approval is in breach of department’s Code of ethics and conduct policy document and may be subject to disciplinary action.

 The employee:

-The delegated approver must consider the application against the provisions of these procedures and the Code of conduct procedures.
+The delegated approver must consider the application against the provisions of these procedures and the department’s Code of ethics and conduct policy document.

 Employees must submit a new application form: